 Relax and Dine

-When the table and ambiance are finally set, it’s time to wine and dine your loved ones in your own space.
+When the table and ambiance are finally set, it’s time to enjoy the special meal with loved ones in your home.
 Enjoy making memories in your apartment home with those you care about most.
 Happy Thanksgiving!